Initially approved: November 21, 2011

 VI.A.3.a through VI.A.3.e, below.

-3. University Groups, Recognized Student Groups, and Non-University Groups may engage in noncommercial solicitation only when all of the following conditions are met.
+3. University Groups, Recognized Student Organizations, and Non-University Groups may engage in noncommercial solicitation only when all of the following conditions are met.

 of Residential Living or his/her designee in advance.